 Eddie Bravo, the inventor of EBI combat jiu-jitsu, is a well-known grappling athlete and teacher.
-Tony Ferguson, Vinny Magalhães, Shinya Aoki, Kelvin Gastelum, and Joe Rogan are among Eddie’s prominent students.
+Eddie’s prominent students are Tony Ferguson, Vinny Magalhães, Shinya Aoki, Kelvin Gastelum, and Joe Rogan.

-In terms f tournament events, Eddie has worked hard to create The EBI Jiu-jitsu ruleset unmatched by other no-gi competitions.
+Regarding tournament events, Eddie has worked hard to create the EBI Jiu-jitsu ruleset, which is unmatched by other no-gi competitions.
 It is a submission-only tournament in which 16 grapplers compete against each other, with only the winner advancing to the next round.

 Some of the EBI Rules are as follows.

 An EBI jiu-jitsu match lasts 10 minutes as a regular time.
 If there is no submission, the battle goes into overtime, with a maximum of three rounds of four minutes each.

 - First, if one competitor can submit the other but is not submitted when the position changes, the win will go to the competitor who gets the submission.

 - Second, if both competitors submit to each other, the time it takes to complete the submission will be recorded, and the quicker competitor to get the submission will win.

 - Third, if both competitors cannot submit their opponent, they will proceed to the next round, up to three rounds.
 Finally, if no submission is used at the end of all three rounds, the fighter with the quickest escape in all three combined games wins the match.

 EBI’s Illegal Grappling Moves